monopole/gol_grid/README.md

 The [example] contains two alternatives.

-One uses several of widgets in a scrollable column:
+One uses several relatively small widgets in a scrollable column, suitable for a browser:

 [![movie web](https://img.youtube.com/vi/DIPRQGnh4Nc/0.jpg)](https://youtu.be/DIPRQGnh4Nc)

-The other does a media query to do a full screen demo with a complex world (four [Gosper guns] and an [R-pentomino]):
+The other does a media query to do a full screen demo with a complex world (four [Gosper guns] and an [R-pentomino]), more suitable for android:

 [![movie android][android1]](https://youtu.be/x6oBF_giM-s)